 - * 1 teaspoon baking soda

 - * 1 (12 oz.) bag Nestle semi-sweet chocolate chips

 - * 1 (10 oz.) jar Maraschino cherries (drained and chopped into pieces)

 - Preheat oven to 350°.

 - Line a cookie sheet with parchment paper and set aside.
-In a large mixing bowl, add the sugar, butter, egg, and almond extract.
+In a large mixing bowl, add the sugar, baking soda, butter, egg, and almond extract.
 With an electric mixer, cream until light and fluffy.

 - Add the flour and salt and mix until just combined.

 - Add the semi-sweet chocolate chips and stir until well distributed.
 Gently fold in the chopped cherries.